 - slip resistant floor

 Further information can be found on the Changing Places website or by calling Middlesbrough Council on 01642 065070.

-Changing Places toilets are located at the bus station, the Rainbow Centre, The Orchard Resource Centre, Neptune Leisure Centre, James Cook University Hospital, Myplace (Customs House), Cumberland Resource Centre, Stewart Park, and Middlesbrough Sports Village.
+Changing Places toilets are located at the bus station, Cumberland Resource Centre, James Cook University Hospital, Middlesbrough Sports Village, Myplace (Customs House), Newham Grange Farm, Neptune Centre, the Orchard resource centre, Rainbow Centre, and Stewart Park.
 Find out more about the facilities available at each venue.

 A membership scheme is in operation for the Changing Places toilet at Middlesbrough bus station.
-Application forms and information packs are available from the Contact Centre by calling 01642 245432 or visiting the Customer Centre at Middlesbrough House in person.
+Application forms and information packs are available from the Contact Centre by calling 01642 245432.
 Two forms of ID are required to apply for membership.